 “Hardest working faggot in rock n roll,” Alice observes.
 She never gives a guy any slack.

 The only good thing about coming in on time in LA is that no one else is there.
 I make coffee, depositing John’s donuts on his desk.
 I decide it’s a new regime after the long holiday and leave his door open.
 If Miller resumes his obnoxious behavior, I still have my one-two knock-out punch.
-I draw a sketch of a trophy and titled it “All Hollywood Ivy League Lightweight Boxing Champ.”
+I draw a sketch of a trophy and title it “All Hollywood Ivy League Lightweight Boxing Champ.”
 I post it next to John’s door, just to the left of my desk.
 ‘All interlopers beware of the slugger.’

 As I anticipated, the next person to show up is Miller.
 He sees my poster and looks ashamed.